 Student Government Assembly

-The Student Government Assembly, composed of the elected representatives of the Associated Student Body of Trevecca Nazarene University, serves as a liaison group between faculty, administration, and students.
+The Student Government Assembly (SGA) is composed of the elected representatives of the Associated Student Body of Trevecca Nazarene University.
+SGA serves as a liaison group between faculty, administration, and students.
 Student government coordinates student activities including elections and class events.
-The Student Government Assembly plans programs for the school year in cooperation with the associate dean for community life, the Student Life Council and the Social Life Activities Board.
-It nominates student representatives to serve as voting members of faculty committees, publicizes various honors and awards, and supervises the selection process for individuals and organizations to receive the all-school awards.
+The Student Government Assembly plans activities and programs throughout the school year in cooperation with the associate dean of students for community life, the Student Life Council and the Social Life Activities Board.
+It nominates student representatives to serve as voting members of university committees, publicizes various honors and awards, and supervises the selection process for individuals and organizations to receive the all-school awards.
 The associate dean of students for community life serves as the SGA advisor.